allenrobel/ask/README.md

 # ask - Ansible ScriptKit

-*README version 103*
+*README version 104*

-Ansible ScriptKit is a set of classes and example scripts that can be used to generate playbooks.
+Ansible ScriptKit is a set of classes and example scripts that can be used to generate Ansible playbooks conformant with the Ansible Cisco NX-OS Collection (cisco.nxos).
 We use this internally for some of our customer proof of concepts and thought we'd open-source it for anyone else to use and to contribute to.

 Goals:
    - Remove the need to understand/remember the YAML structure for each of the supported modules